 Ebenezer Jr had 12 children with his three wives, 7 sons and 5 daughters.
 Five died in infancy.
-The four sons who survived made significant contributions in the community, acedemia, and birth of industrial Vernon.
+The four sons who survived made significant contributions in the community, academia, and birth of industrial Vernon.

 The children of Ebenezer and Hannah:

 - 1789 Ebenezer graduated from Yale College in 1810 and Andover Theological Seminary in 1815.
 He m.
 Susan Coit of New London in 1826.
-He had a prominent career in acedemia at Williams College and left no children.
+He had a prominent career in academia at Williams College and left no children.

 - 1791 Martin was drafted into the army and died of camp fever in New London in 1814.